ChrisKahrs/RAIWorkshop/README.md

 This is mainly a webcast overview for general awareness.
 Little to no interaction and limited depth.

 ### Standard Business Agenda (3 hours)
 Can be delivered virtually or in-person.
-Good interaction and all scearios covered, but limited depth on scenario stages and discussion on the topics.
+Good interaction and all scenarios covered, but limited depth on scenario stages and discussion on the topics.

 | Length |  Topics                      |
 |:------:|:----------------------------:|